 Lifestyle Modifications

-Lifestyle changes are a great place to start for treating acne around the mouth.
+Lifestyle changes can be a helpful starting point for managing acne around the mouth.
 Depending on the patient, this may involve:

 - Stress management techniques